 Whether you have yet to start learning Chinese or are a pro, the Chinese language resources below are for you.
 The team here at Chinese-Breeze have used all the language resources below and feel they are top notch tools to either start learning Mandarin quickly or to take your skills in Chinese to the next level.
 For some of them, I’ve even managed to negotiate a discount for you.
 Enjoy and happy learning！

 Learning language starts with listening and this is why I love ChinesePod.
 With ChinesePod you can listen and experience Chinese with over 3,500 entertaining and practical audio & video podcasts – many of which are geared towards beginning learners.
-The best thing is you can even try the program for free and I’ve even negotiated a 25% discount for our readers!
+The best thing is you can try the program for free and I’ve even negotiated a 25% discount for our readers!

 The Chairman’s Bao